Ctt011/CuisineCritique/README.md

 ### Research Question:
-**Do cuisines significantly affect recipe ratings, and which cuisines are most likely to be rated highly?**
+**Does ethnic orgin of a recipe significantly affect ratings, and which regional types are most likely to be rated highly?**

 ---
 ## About the Data